Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas Performance Insights

-- The Longhorns outscore opponents by 10.5 points per game (scoring 77.7 points per game to rank 40th in college basketball while allowing 67.2 per outing to rank 89th in college basketball) and have a +379 scoring differential overall.
+- The Longhorns outscore opponents by 10.5 points per game (scoring 77.7 points per game to rank 40th in college basketball while giving up 67.2 per contest to rank 89th in college basketball) and have a +379 scoring differential overall.

-- The 32.0 rebounds per game Texas averages rank 163rd in the country.
-Its opponents record 31.0 per contest.
+- Texas pulls down 32.0 rebounds per game (163rd in college basketball) compared to the 31.0 of its opponents.

 - Texas connects on 7.1 three-pointers per game (210th in college basketball) at a 34.0% rate (181st in college basketball), compared to the 6.4 its opponents make while shooting 32.3% from beyond the arc.

-- The Longhorns' 98.9 points per 100 possessions on offense rank 50th in college basketball, and the 85.5 points they allow per 100 possessions rank 39th in college basketball.

-- Texas has won the turnover battle by 4.2 turnovers per game, committing 10.9 (82nd in college basketball action) while forcing 15.1 (21st in college basketball).
+- Texas wins the turnover battle by 4.2 per game, committing 10.9 (82nd in college basketball) while its opponents average 15.1.

 Xavier Performance Insights

-- The Musketeers' +266 scoring differential (outscoring opponents by 7.4 points per game) is a result of putting up 81.2 points per game (11th in college basketball) while giving up 73.8 per contest (286th in college basketball).
+- The Musketeers' +266 scoring differential (outscoring opponents by 7.4 points per game) is a result of putting up 81.2 points per game (11th in college basketball) while allowing 73.8 per contest (285th in college basketball).

-- Xavier grabs 34.8 rebounds per game (35th in college basketball) while conceding 29.3 per outing to opponents.
-It outrebounds opponents by 5.5 boards per game.
+- The 34.8 rebounds per game Xavier accumulates rank 35th in the nation, 5.5 more than the 29.3 its opponents pull down.

-- Xavier knocks down 7.4 three-pointers per game (182nd in college basketball) at a 38.9% rate (third-best in college basketball), compared to the 7.4 its opponents make, shooting 35.5% from beyond the arc.
+- Xavier connects on 7.4 three-pointers per game (182nd in college basketball) at a 38.9% rate (third-best in college basketball), compared to the 7.4 its opponents make, shooting 35.5% from beyond the arc.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.